 Ecstasy, otherwise known as MDMA, is a powerful synthetic psychoactive drug that is taken for its euphoric effects.
-Typically taken via pill, the effects can last for close to six hours and cause users to feel energized.
-These are the sort of effects endemic to “party drugs,” a soft sub-class of drugs that makes for feeling less inhibition and more general pleasure.
-Like every other party drug, however, ecstasy has a severe downside in the form of addictive behaviors and withdrawal symptoms.
+Typically taken via pill, the effects of ecstasy can last for approximately six hours in your system, but the traces of the drug will last much longer.
+Ecstasy, like all party drugs, has a severe downside in the form of addictive behaviors and withdrawal symptoms.

-If you or someone you know is struggling with an addiction to ecstasy, Footprints Beachside Recovery is dedicated to providing the Treasure Island area with the most personalized care possible.
-Contact us today at 727.513.5972 to ask about our ecstasy addiction treatment program before it’s too late.
+If you or someone you know is struggling with an addiction to ecstasy, Footprints Beachside Recovery is dedicated to providing the Tampa & St. Petersburg areas with the most personalized care possible.
+Contact us today at 727-954-3908 to ask about our ecstasy addiction treatment program before it’s too late.

 So, how long does ecstasy stay in your system?
 If you guessed around six hours, you’d be incorrect.
 As with most drugs, it tends to linger in your body much longer than the effects take to run their course.
 Even ecstasy, which has a comparatively long effect compared to other drugs, doesn’t come close to outlasting the identifiable remnants of its use.

-Different parts of the body retain traces of MDMA for different amounts of time:
+Different parts of the body retain traces of MDMA, keeping ecstasy in your system for different amounts of time:

 The clear outlier among these is hair.
 The microscopic structure of hair is especially conducive to trapping particles (for instance, in the case of nose hair as a particle trap).
 While bodily fluid samples are the usual route when being tested for drug use, a hair sample may be requested.
 If any hair from the last point of ecstasy use remains, a drug test will likely emerge with positive results.